bike-bean/BikebeanApp/README.md

 ## Where to get

-Release on [F-Droid](https://f-droid.org/de/) is planned.

-Alternatively, you can download a prebuilt version (apk) in the [release](https://github.com/bike-bean/BikebeanApp/releases) section.
+You can download a prebuilt version (apk) in the [release](https://github.com/bike-bean/BikebeanApp/releases) section.

 ## Todos